 I tried to demo this with common NPNs and PNPs – 2222s and 3904s and 3906s – but they don’t have the switching speed necessary.
 I don’t have any higher speed transistors, but I’d love if someone tried to do this with something faster.
 I’m thinking:

 2 transistors per bus for R/G/B, one active high and one active low, then the 470 ohm resistors into the VGA port.

 If you pull that off you can kill the clock circuit completely since we’ll be clocking at 32 MHz a second – low clock AND high clock assuming your transistors are fast enough.

-Please someone try to prove that wrong, though!
-It would make my year to see someone improve this design!
+(Please someone try to prove that wrong, though!
+It would make my day to see someone improve this design!)

 Sorry I buried this – I really wanted everyone to understand the challenges first.
 Usage is simple: